Polish people characteristics. They’re almost impossible to describe.

 But they can also be the most stubborn, arrogant, untrusting and insensitive people on the planet.

-But it’s almost impossible to define the typical characteristics of people from any country clearly.
+But it’s almost impossible to clearly define the typical characteristics of people from any country without stereotyping.

 Polish people are no different.
 In fact, they’re probably one of the hardest.